YuAirLab/beta_dia/README.md

     conda activate beta_env
     ```

 2. Install the corresponding PyTorch and CuPy packages based on your CUDA version (which can be checked using the `nvidia-smi` command).
-Beta-DIA will fail on computers without a GPU.
+Beta-DIA requires GPUs with over 10 GB of VRAM to run.
   - CUDA-12
     ```bash
     pip install torch==2.3.1 --index-url https://download.pytorch.org/whl/cu121